Lesson 6: Academic Integrity in Online Assessments

 What is it: Randomize questions for each student using the question library.
 For example, 20 questions for each student can be randomly selected from a library of 50 questions, giving each student a different set of questions.
 When you randomize the answer order, even though the answers options will be the same for all students, the order will be different.

 Why use it: Showing one question at a time is a good option to help students focus.
-When right click is disabled to prevent copy/paste, it will also (to some extent) prevent students from copying the quiz and sharing.

 Limitations: Questions and answers can still be shared in a matter of moments using screen shots and shared folders.
 Randomizing questions does not prevent them from being shared.
 It takes only a second or two to make a screenshot of a question and drag and drop it into a shared folder.